openhwgroup/programs/verif/README.md

 * **Directed Self-Checking**: a directed (non-random) self-checking testcase from the OpenHW Group that is not specifically targetting ISA compliance.
 * **Directed Non-Self-Checking**: a directed (non-random) non-self-checking testcase from the OpenHW Group that is not specifically targetting ISA compliance.
 Note that these tests assume that the pass/fail criteria will be "Check against ISS" (or other reference model).
 * **Constrained-Random**: a constrained-random testcase.
 Typically the stimulus for these will come from the Google random instruction stream generator.
 Note that by defintion these tests cannot be self-checking.
+* **ENV capability, not specific test**: Often, a specific feature is not specifically covered by a specific test or check.
+For example, an assertion checking for bus protocol errors could reasonably expect to cause a failure with any type of test.
 * **Other**: If one of the above Test Types does not fit your needs, specify it here.
 ### Coverage Method
 How will we know that the Feature is verified (covered)?
 There are several choices here: